-The struggle with technology
+The struggle with teens and technology

 American teenagers average about nine hours a day of entertainment media use, excluding time spent at school or for homework.

 Given the incredible pull and deep impact technology has on us as adult users, it is no surprise that many young people are struggling to create a healthy relationship with their screens.
 According to a Common Sense Media report, teens spend an average of nine hours a day on digital technology, excluding work for school.
 Because screens are ubiquitous, it is rarely an option to cut them out completely, so we must learn to engage with them in a healthy way.
 If not, we jeopardize our well-being.

 In 201: Mindfulness in the Classroom, learn trauma-sensitive strategies to nurture social and emotional well-being in your classroom.
 Access the Mindful Schools K-12 Curriculum and Teaching Kit.
 Educators earn credits.

 How excessive screen use impacts mental health and learning